BlockstreamResearch/bip-frost-dkg/README.md

 ### Design

 - **Large Number of Applications**: This DKG supports a wide range of scenarios.
 It can handle situations from those where the signing devices are owned and connected by a single individual, to scenarios where multiple owners manage the devices from distinct locations.
 The DKG can support situations where backup information is required to be written down manually , as well as those with ample backup space.
 To support this flexiblity, the document proposes several methods to [ensure agreement](#ensuring-agreement), including a potentially novel (?) network-based certification protocol.
-- **Arbitrary 33-byte arrays instead of indices as participant identifiers (IDs)**: This allows for greater flexibility (e.g., IDs can be long-term public keys on the secp256k1 curve), and avoids the need to agree on a global order of signers upfront.
-The honest participants must choose their IDs such that no two honest participants have the same ID, because a collision between IDs of honest participants means that some `t` honest signers may not able to produce a signature despite reaching the threshold.
-(However, if a malicious participant claims to have the same ID as an honest participant, signatures remain unforgeable.)
-A simple way to exclude ID collisions between honest participants is to let each participant choose a random ID.
-As long as the IDs are chosen uniformly at random from a large enough space, e.g., random 33-byte arrays or random points on the secp256k1 curve, collisions will happen only with negligible probability.
 - **DKG outputs per-participant public keys**: When DKG used in FROST allowing partial signature verification.
 - **Optional instantiation of secure channels for share transfer** (TODO: may not remain optional)
 - **Support for backups**